Beware The Rabbit Holes.

 Hone the real skills that are in the school.
-For example, I do a technique where someone grabs my weapon. can I do the technique if they have a death grip on it?
+For example, I do a technique where someone grabs my weapon.
+Can I do the technique if they have a death grip on it?
 Does it still work?
-Or what if I change my block from this to that?
-In my opinion, that kind of question is worth asking.
+What if I change my block angle from this to that?
+In my opinion, that kind of question is worth asking as it relates directly to the waza.
 They pertain to the waza and make you understand why you are doing it.
 But to ask questions like what if I don't have a sword or what if I can’t move to the left etc. If it’s not taught in your school just let it go.
 Perhaps join another school or work within that school.

 The other aspect of this is the combative attitude.
 There is a psychological game.
 Not just physical techniques.
 There are attitudes and philosophies.
-Thats what makes your system.
+That's what makes your system.
 Taking things from this scroll or that scroll, this school or that school doesn't really make a complete system.
-Though there are systems that have some things combined into the system but there is a cohesiveness to them and they fit.
+Though there are classical systems that have various schools combined into the one system, however, there is a cohesiveness to them, and they fit.

 Be prudent with your desire to learn.
 Be patient and stay put and observe longer.
 There is a lot for us to explore in martial arts training.
 Think about your questions before you waste too much time at practice chasing things down rabbit holes.